Double Moonsault:

 MATT WHITTLE | MAR.
 6, 2026

-"Witnessing a transition from a far-fetched idea into reality has always given the Double Moonsault a sort of mystical quality.
+"Witnessing the Double Moonsault transition from a far-fetched idea into reality has always given it a sort of mystical quality.
 The high level of risk, the fact that so few people performed the move, and its rarity in modern wrestling only bolsters this feeling."

 It's rare to see something wholly new in professional wrestling.
-In the early 2000s, the top American promotions consolidating within WWE created a burgeoning landscape of indies.
+In the early 2000s, the consolidation of the top American promotions created a burgeoning landscape of indies.
 With continued influence from Japan and Mexico, workers on the American independent wrestling scene pushed the boundaries to achieve things once deemed humanly impossible.

 After wrestlers like Hayabusa and 2 Cold Scorpio established high-flying maneuvers like the 450 Splash (OK fine, technically Scott Steiner invented it) and the Phoenix Splash, independent workers continued to dream up even more outlandish aerial feats.

 Enter: the Double Moonsault.
-That is: a double backflip — nearly two full rotations in the air, ending in a splash.
+A double backflip — nearly two full rotations in the air, typically ending in a splash.

-I've long been fascinated with this move, due in some part to the fact that I came of age as a wrestling fan amid the 2000s-era indies.
-We're always seeing variations on maneuvers and new contexts for existing moves, but witnessing a transition from a far-fetched idea into reality has always given the Double Moonsault a sort of mystical quality.
+I've long been fascinated by this move, in part because I came of age as a wrestling fan amid the 2000s-era indies.
+We've always seen variations on maneuvers and new contexts for existing moves, but witnessing the Double Moonsault transition from a far-fetched idea into reality has always given it a sort of mystical quality.
 The high level of risk, the fact that so few people performed the move, and its rarity in modern wrestling only bolsters this feeling.
 It kind of came and went.

 I spoke with some high flyers in the wrestling world who broke into the business around this time and eventually hit Double Moons of their own.
 It's a fairly small club.